Module 8: Theological Controversies

 True

-Sorry, you have the order reversed, see Lecture 08
+Sorry, the Trinitarian controversies started before Constantine, see Lecture 08

 False